aaqib-yfz/myWebsite/README.md

-# Muhammad Aaqib - Personal Portfolio
+# Aaqib Shaheer - Personal Portfolio

 This is the repository for my personal portfolio website, showcasing my skills, projects, and professional experience as a QA Automation Engineer.
 Built with modern web technologies, it features a clean, responsive design with smooth animations.